rnsfrd/capstone/README.md

 <img src="./Images/hosp.png"  width="600" height="400">

 Diving into relationships observed within Mexico, interestingly as the number of hospitals increases the number of cases increases.
-This observation has led me to rethink how I tackle public health policies moving forward.
+This observation has led me to rethink how we tackle public health policies moving forward.
 I cannot assume causal relationships because the collection of data is something to take into consideration.
-With more hospitals the more cases will be reported which is one aspect I did not consider.
+With more hospitals the more cases will be reported which is one aspect we did not consider.
 Also, it is possible that in developing countries, infrastructure is more reactionary than preparatory.
 Meaning, because of limited resources they do not increase spending on healthcare unless they have to.
 So as disease increases so does the number of hospitals, doctors, medical tech, etc which was something also observed by looking at the coeffecients above.

 <img src="./Images/internet.png"  width="600" height="400">

 Another interesting observation was that as the number of people on the internet increased so did the number of cases.
 While I thought better access to information might limit the spread of disease because people could be better informed, have more knowledge on prevention and how to treat things, the opposite proved true.
-While this relationship might just be coincidental, it does raise an interesting question that I could examine further, how by having a more 'social' society can affect the spread of disease compared to rural settings.
+While this relationship might just be coincidental, it does raise an interesting question that we could examine further, how by having a more 'social' society can affect the spread of disease compared to rural settings.

 <img src="./Images/san_tran.png"  width="1200" height="800">